Apple Music 1: Format

 Apple Music 1 broadcasts a mix of music focusing on new music and artists.
 Unlike the playlists for the "stations" on iTunes Radio, The Next Web claims, "The overarching aim of Beats 1 is to curate cool new music, whether it be new talent or fresh music from established artists."
 Brooke Reese hosts a show called Chart, which has music premieres and countdowns of popular music in general on Apple Music.
 It features both full songs in addition to snippets and previews.
 However, most shows focus on specific music genres or musical cultures.

 Beats 1 aired Apple's annual Apple Music Festival (which was formerly known as the iTunes Festival) as well as interviews with popular American music artists such as Lady Gaga, Bruno Mars and Chance the Rapper.
 Apple Music Festival was cancelled in 2017.
 Beats 1 and Apple Music as a whole wanted to focus more on introducing new artists and creating original content.

 Apple Music 1 also lets some musicians - such as Lady Gaga, Nicki Minaj, Frank Ocean and the Weeknd - host their own shows on the station.
 In an interview with Digital Trends' Keith Nelson Jr., Zane Lowe praised the format, saying, "We've been overwhelmed by...how great the artists are at doing it."

 On Blackout Tuesday, June 2, 2020, Apple Music 1 (then known as Beats 1) replaced its entire schedule with a stream featuring Black musicians and artists.

 Sister stations

-In 2015, Apple secured trademarks allowing them to create up to four sister stations for Beats 1.